 John MacDonald’s 2007 documentary of the South Family’s life on Ghost Mountain is the next best thing to a time machine, taking one back to the Anza-Borrego Desert of the 1930s and 40s.
-I have followed some of his work since seeing the South documentary and have been consistently enriched by the cultural energy of his work.
+I have followed some of his productions since that evening at Agua Caliente Hot Springs and have been consistently enriched by the cultural energy of his work.
 You can see for yourself at mcdonaldproductions.com.

-A few miles up the County Road S2, otherwise known as the Great Overland Stage Route of 1849, and above the floor of Blair Valley, is a little mesa top where the ruins of an adobe home, built by Marshal South to shelter his wife, Tanya, and eventually their three children, can be found.
-The family persevered in the notorious bone-chilling wind from the northwest and survived the searing heat of summer of the far west Sonoran Desert, where temperatures often climbed over 110 degrees.
+A few miles up the County Road S2, otherwise known as the Great Overland Stage Route of 1849, and above the floor of Blair Valley, is a little mountain saddle cradling the ruins of an adobe home built by Marshal South to shelter his wife, Tanya, and eventually their three children.
+The family persevered in the notorious bone-chilling wind that comes from the northwest and the searing heat of summer of the far west Sonoran Desert, where temperatures often climb over 110 degrees.
 Blair Valley is arguably the coldest place in San Diego county, where temperatures regularly fall below 20 degrees in the winter and have reached zero.

-Some of the original constructions remain intact, such as the useful sundial.
+Some of the original homesite constructions remain intact, such as the useful sundial and the cistern.
 A sundial can tell us many things: the time of noon, the time of day, an interval of time, the approximate date, and in this case even something about Marshal South.
-All things considered about a sundial, it can be quite an educational device.
-Young persons growing up today are benefitted by understanding the sundial, but to the point, McDonald’s documentary explores the educational opportunities for the South children with interviews by local Julian residents who knew the family.
-My own conversation with one of those interviewed in the film found this subject to be of critical value to anyone appreciating the value of educational methods.
+All things considered as to a sundial, it can be quite an educational device.
+Marshal South would have enjoyed teaching anyone the rudiments of his sundial, and to that point McDonald’s documentary explores the educational opportunities made for the South children with critical interviews of local Julian residents who knew the family.
+My own conversation with one of those interviewed found the subject of education the most sensitive element of the “experiment” to anyone considering South’s methods.

 The story of the South family is compelling because it can strike a personal chord with anyone who has ever dreamed of unshackling all that is modern.
-But McDonald’s documentary details the hardships that were brought upon the family by Marshal South’s persistence to complete his experiment in the face of growing environmenal hardship and withering romantic appeal.
-The film is furthered by the incisive interviews with those who considered his personal motives.
+But McDonald’s documentary details the hardships that were brought down on the family by Marshal South’s persistence to complete his experiment in the face of growing environmenal hardship and withering romantic appeal.
+The film is particularly furthered by the incisive interviews of those who considered his personal motives.
 Of course, everything is subject to retrospect.

 The film does equally well in setting the flavor of a timeless landscape that can be experienced even today.
 The adobe house was well-intact in the early 1980s when I first visited it, its iron bed still inside the structure and roof still keeping out some of the rain.
 The Souths seemed scarcely gone, even though they had left all of it behind in the late 1940s.
-Some of the adobe walls have survived into 2012.
-The seem to erode to about half their previous extent every thirty years or so.
-The rock rain basins, the cistern and the sundial could persist for many years to come, like the great boulders around the site.
+Some of the adobe walls had survived into 2012.
+They seem to erode to about half their previous extent every twenty years or so.
+The rock rain basins, the cistern and the sundial still persist and should for many years to come—like the many great boulders around the site.
 They number in the hundreds, if not thousands, nearly unchanged in their dominion of the mountain for the thousands of years native peoples have left their presence in the area.